Exclusive Access to Pipiwai Trail

 What You'll Do

 From Kahului, we make our way to the “backside” of Haleakala, starting our loop of East Maui counterclockwise, and going through the Upcountry area of Maui.
 We head straight to the Kipahulu district of Haleakala National Park, stopping on the way to enjoy the views, and stretch our legs.
+Depending on weather and road conditions, we might have to go “clockwise”.

 In the National Park, we can stop by the visitor center before heading on the trail that takes us to the ‘Oheo Gulch‘, commonly known as the Seven Sacred Pools–a dramatic series of pools and waterfalls that wash up in the rough ocean (note: the pools are seldom open for swimming for safety reasons).

 We then go up the Pipiwai trail for a magical 2-hour hike up and down the valley.
-We pass a huge banyan tree, walk through an eerie bamboo forest, and make it up to a 300-foot tall Waimoku waterfall.
+We pass a huge banyan tree, walk through an eerie bamboo forest, and make it up to the 300-foot tall Waimoku waterfall.

 After that, we head to Hana for a well-deserved lunch at one of the local food trucks.
 In the afternoon, we continue on the most famous and scenic part of the Road to Hana through lush rainforest and stop at the Wai’anapanapa State Park to see the amazing Black Sand Beach.
 As we make our way back, we stop at one of the Road to Hana’s many spectacular waterfalls.